 Canada’s Anti-Spam Legislation (CASL) was bought to effect from 1 July 2014, the violators could be fined from $1M to $10M.
 It is quite similar to the CAN-SPAM law with some minor differences.
 It is applicable to all electronic messages sent and not just email.

 Using MailChimp software can be a bit of a hassle.
+More often than not, MailChimp emails go to spam.
 If you are using it for the first time, it is possible that you do not face a drop in open rates and your emails will be fine.
 This sometimes happens because you might have tried to send some emails bulk purchased by you to the user who has unsubscribed, etc. we will now look at a checklist, following which, you can check what problem your MailChimp software settings are facing.
+To avoid spam filters or get flagged as spam, you can follow these steps:

 Check SPF & DKIM Settings-

 The first thing you want to do is to check SPF and DKIM settings.
 These are usually verified by the client at the start.
-But, sometimes the clients accidentally change the SPF and DKIM settings on their MailChimp.
+But, sometimes the clients accidentally change the SPF and DKIM settings on their MailChimp and the email ends up in the junk folder.
 So, checking these first is a good thing to do.

 If you want to check the effectiveness of your emails using online software, then Mail-tester.com is the perfect choice for you.
 It gives you a score out of 10 if you test your email score online.